bkw777/WP-2_IC-Card/README.md

 The RAM card may be up to 1.0mm thick.
 The ROM card may be up to 1.2mm thick.

-## Status: 2020-11-15

-<B>The RAM card is verified working.</B>

-However the current design uses diodes that are SUPER TINY.
-They are ridiculous to try to solder manually.
-Not just because they are so tiny.
-The even worse problem is that you can't see the polarity marking on the top, even with magnification, it's just too faint.
-With a lot of light and magnification you can just barely sort of maybe guess which direction is right.
-You have to actually test them with a meter.
-I need to find a larger package diode that still has the lowest possible forward voltage.

-You CAN safely buy the parts and order the pcb for this design as of now, if you are OK with dealing with those diodes.
-The electrical design is at least verified and working.

-<B>The ROM card is NOT verified working yet.</B>
-The ROM card may actually be ok but there was an error in the programming adapter.
-The current files are updated and the new programming adapter is on the way, but it's not proven yet.

 ## RAM CARD

 Requires a thinner PCB than normal.